NBKRedSpy/Stacklands-NewLanguageLoader/README.md

 # Credits:

+Thanks to Damglador and skrybl for suggesting improvements and testing this mod.

+Extra thanks to cyber and Damglador for providing instructions on how to create and load font assets at runtime.

+# Localizations for This Mod's Text

+* Ukrainian - Damglador

+## Icons
 [Gear icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/gear)

 [Language icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/language)

 # Change Log
+## 2.0.2
+Added Damglador's Ukrainian translation for this mod's text.

 ## 2.0.1
 When selecting a language that has a custom font, the game will reboot.